-In a previous post I provided an overview of electrifying auxiliaries with VFDs.
-Here, I will provide a practical example in the application of an electric school bus as well as dive deeper into some of the benefits.
+In a previous post, I provided an overview of electrifying auxiliaries with VFDs.
+Here, I will provide a practical example of applying an electric school bus and dive deeper into some of the benefits.

 Coming back to the concept that zero-emission, all-electric vehicles will not have a constantly running engine to provide power to the auxiliaries.
-This begs the simple question of what would typically need to be motorized and electrified in these applications and how does a variable frequency drive (VFD) solution provide further benefit?
+This begs the simple question of what would typically need to be motorized and electrified in these applications and how a variable frequency drive (VFD) solution can provide further benefit.

 In our example of an electric bus, the following auxiliaries would be common candidates for electrification along with approximate motor powers: